ISLA-UH/redpandas/docs/installation.md

-# RedVox RedPandas Installation
+# RedPandas Installation

-This section covers the basics on how to install and upgrade the RedVox RedPandas library.
+This section covers the basics on how to install and upgrade the RedVox Pandas (RedPandas) library.

 ## Table of Contents